dirkschumacher/iUPB/README.md

 - Got an award from the university in late 2012 for the best student app
 - Further received an award from Germany's CIO (www.cio.bund.de) for our open-source activities
 - Was started by [@dirkschumacher](https://github.com/dirkschumacher) in 2010 and has been completely redesigned together with [@MichaelWhi](https://github.com/MichaelWhi) in early 2012
-- Has more than 4,000 active Android installations and more than 5,000 iOS downloads
+- Has more than 4,500 active Android installations (6,000+ downloads) and more than 6,000 iOS downloads
 - We haven't spent a single euro on infrastructure so far.
-We daily serve 1,000+ users by just using free plans of popular Heroku services (thanks [@heroku](https://github.com/heroku)!)
+During the week we daily serve 3,000+ users by just using free plans of popular Heroku services (thanks [@heroku](https://github.com/heroku)!)

 ## Find out more
 - Web: [www.yippie.io](http://www.yippie.io)